×

 "When moving to Panama City, it is important to pack items that will help you adjust to the climate and culture.
 Pack lightweight, breathable clothing that is suitable for the tropical climate.
 Bring comfortable shoes for walking and exploring the city.
 Sunscreen and a hat are also essential for protecting yourself from the sun.
 Additionally, it is important to bring any necessary medications and toiletries.
 Don't forget to bring a few items that will help you feel at home, such as photos, books, and music.
 Finally, make sure to bring a valid passport and any other important documents," said one expat who made the move to Panama City.

 "Brought: books, DVDs, no printers or fax machines.
 Wish I had left at home: a HOME.
 Not having one Stateside means mail forwarding only, not having a state to claim residence in for Medicare, voting, getting mail delivered, and perhaps a relative sift through the mail and scan me only important papers.
 Don't bring wood furniture - the tropics call for their own woods.
 NO metal anything - file cabinets, etc. And don't store in highrise depositos - they're greasey and dirty.
-Tape any boxes on all seams so the contents stay clean," said one in Panama City.
+Tape any boxes on all seams so the contents stay clean," explained one expat living in Panama City, Panama.

 View More Answers